IdleLands/IdleLands/README.md

 The game is only tested against MongoDB.
 TypeORM currently lacks support for joins, etc and these are done manually.
 Additionally, the `seed` process requires using MongoDB.
 This could be cleaned up in the future, but is not a priority right now.

+Additionally, it is recommended to set up a mLab account for your MongoDB tests.
+This is what IdleLands uses.
+Some developers have reported trouble setting up a local MongoDB due to some strange errors that don't exist when using mLab.

 ## Getting Started

 * Clone the repo